August 30 (Thursday) |

 Chair:

-- Tatsuya Isomura and Toshimitsu Hamasaki (Pfizer Pharmaceuticals Co., Ltd.,
+• Tatsuya Isomura and Toshimitsu Hamasaki (Pfizer Pharmaceuticals Co., Ltd., Japan)

 Recent Statistical Issues in Drug Evaluation Process